© Crown copyright 2018

 11. Appendix: examples of completed form AP1

-Conveyancers must list all parties to the transfers, leases or charges in column one of the table in panel 13.
-Where a party is not represented by a conveyance section (2) Evidence of identity must also be completed.
+The conveyancer submitting the application must list all parties to the transfers, leases or charges in column one of the table in panel 13.
+Where a party is not represented by a conveyancer section (2) Evidence of identity must also be completed.
 If the relevant panels are not completed the application will be rejected.

 Example 1 - no attorney(s) acting

 - Complete with the full names (s) of transferor(s) including middle names (do not use initials).
 If the conveyancer submitting the application acted for them, they must complete the middle panel by putting an ‘X’ in the box.